 Check out Eddy’s newest restaurant in Dallas soon … and make sure to have a smokey drink and lollipop for me!

 So I hate sandwiches.
 I hate the slimy cold cuts are sliced so thin that you can nearly see through them, the way that they make the bread soggy, and the detestable iceberg lettuce.
 At least I thought I hated sandwiches.
+My friends would tell me about all these sandwiches that I had to try, some of the best subs they had tried, and sometimes they did make me wonder whether I should give in and give it a go.
 I avoided sandwich shops and was conflicted when East Hampton Sandwich Company invited me in.

 Let me just say that they convinced me that I shouldn’t be a sandwich-ist.
 (Is that a thing?)

 Here were my highlights from EHSC and your Pro Tips:

 Get the Lobster Roll.
 If you’ve ever heard of EHSC, you’ve heard about their Lobster Roll, a butter toasted roll overflowing with knuckle and claw crab meat and herbs in a light dressing.

 Their Homemade Potato Chips are ridiculous.
 They’re crispy, but not too thick.